demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 In the template, the `name` attribute with its corresponding view model's property name as value is required to do the model binding on the server side.

-An another thing to notice here is the `if` condition to display the error only if it is available.
+And another thing to notice here is the `if` condition to display the error only if it is available.

 The last step in serving the user signup page is adding this new webpart in the application.